tfgg/yournextmep/_candidates/eu2014/libdem/chris-foote-wood.md

 person: chris-foote-wood
 region: yorkshire-and-the-humber
 party: libdem
-title: Yorkshire and the Humber - Liberal Democrats - Chris Foote-Wood
+title: Chris Foote-Wood is running for MEP in Yorkshire and the Humber for the Liberal Democrats
 incumbent: false
 ---